hvianna/audioMotion.js/docs/settings.md

 ### TRACK INFO

-Toggle on-screen display of song information on every track change.
+Toggle display of on-screen information on track start and end, as configured in [Configuration > On-screen information display](configuration.md#on-screen-information-display).

 ### SUBTITLES